RyanYuanyang/Sea-Battle-Game/README.md

 Player can access the record before the challenge mode/ after the challenge mode end.

-**Player is not recommanded to manipulate the record by directly accessing the file.**
+**It is assumed that player won't manipulate the record by directly accessing the file.**

 **The following features are implemented:**